WeblateOrg/weblate/docs/admin/announcements.rst

 This is how it looks on the language overview page:

 .. image:: /screenshots/announcement-language.png
-   :alt: Image showing a announcement that reads: "Czech translators rock!" atop the Czech language overview.
+   :alt: Image showing an announcement that reads: "Czech translators rock!" atop the Czech language overview.